 If you can’t beat your opponent, then work alongside them for mutual benefit.

 Example: ABC Pvt.
-Ltd. has struck partnership with its competitor after it failed to gain market share despite aggressive marketing.
+Ltd. has struck partnership with its competitor after it failed to gain market share.
 If you can’t beat them, join them.

 If you do something dangerous or adventurous, you may get harmed.